vladirocox/vla-droid/README.md

 At just 14, I've been captivated by the world of tech since I was a little kid.
 My thirst for knowledge knows no bounds, and I've already amassed a wealth of expertise that belies my age.
 Whether it's coding or anything tech-related, I'm often leading the way.
 Building projects from the ground up, tackling real-world problems with lines of code, discovering new oportunities  every day, I'm on a mission to shape my digital world one step at a time.
 I'm here to inspire and drive change.

+In addition to my technical prowess, I'm committed to ethical hacking practices and strive to uphold the highest standards of responsibility.
+While the allure of exploiting vulnerabilities exists in the hacking world, I firmly believe in using my skills for constructive purposes and safeguarding digital environments.
+My goal is to inspire positive change and contribute to a more secure and ethical tech landscape.

 [![Follow me on Instagram](https://custom-icon-badges.demolab.com/badge/-Instagram-ea4aaa?style=for-the-badge&logo=heart&logoColor=white)](https://instagram.com/vladirocox "Follow me on Instagram")

 ### 🧰 Languages and Tools